raghad0177/Movies-Library/README.md

   - `/search`: Handled by `searchHandler`, searches movies based on the provided title.
   - `/popularId`: Handled by `popularIdHandler`, retrieves popular movie IDs.
   - `/TV`: Handled by `TVHandler`, retrieves TV show changes data.
+  - `/addMovie`: Handled by `addMovieHandler`, adds a new movie to the database.
+  - `/getMovies`: Handled by `getMoviesHandler`, retrieves all movies from the database.

 ### Custom Error Handling Middleware:
 - Two error handling middleware functions are defined: